 “Staff work hard to help every child reach their potential.”

 Shinewater Primary School is a large school with pupils ranging from ages 2-11 years.
-It joined the Academy Trust in September 2017 which has resulted in revolutionary change since.
+It joined the Academy Trust in September 2017.
 Shinewater Primary is known best for its rapidly improving standards, stunning learning environment, creative curriculum and inclusivity.
-The exciting school curriculum places emphasis on the arts, computing and outdoors education.
+The exciting school curriculum places emphasis on the arts, computing, STEM and outdoors education.